 Desperation has forced over a million to pay traffickers for dangerous, life-threatening trips over to Europe.
 Closed borders and other immigration limitations mean this is a difficult escape route.
 Radio Peace can be heard over these areas too giving a powerful tool for experts, aid workers, charities and funders to show what help, support and challenges exist.
-Communication is a vital tool in a crisis.
+Communication is a vital tool in a crisis and Radio Free Peace will help provide that.

 Use any credit card,